 - flushes dead and damaged cells out of the body.

-The immune system readily recognizes and identifies disease-causing bacteria, viruses, fungi, and other abnormal cells.
+A healthy immune system readily recognizes and identifies disease-causing bacteria, viruses, fungi, and other abnormal cells.
 When an abnormality is detected, messages are sent from cell to cell to invoke an "attack" to destroy the abnormal cells.
 Afterwards, the immune system "remembers" the ordeal so that, if the same pathogen (disease-causing organism) invades the body again, it can quickly and readily come to the body's defense.
-This remarkable ability to remember a foreing substance and how to attack it is the basis of vaccination.
+This remarkable ability to remember a foreign substance and how to attack it is the basis of vaccination.

 The immune system is made up of a variety of different types of cells (e.g., leuckocytes, lymphocytes, phagocytes, B cells, CD8+ cells).
 HIV targets CD4+ cells, also called helper T-cells.
 Health care professionals often use the terms "CD4+ cell" and "T-cell" interchangeably.
 Helper T-cells are immune system managers.
 They "instruct" other cells when to start and stop carrying out their various duties.